 Frozen Sing Along

 What would a Frozen party be without the little princesses belting out “Let it Go” or those junior Olaf’s singing “In Summer?”
-Play the songs from the movie (or put on the sing-along version of the DVD) and give the kids some props with which to enhance their performances.
+Play the songs from the movie (or stream a sing-along edition) and give the kids some props with which to enhance their performances.

 Some ideas for props include princess gowns, bubbles, confetti snow, umbrellas, reindeer antlers and troll necklaces.